Black–Scholes equation

-Financial interpretation of the Black–Scholes PDE
+Financial interpretation

 The equation has a concrete interpretation that is often used by practitioners and is the basis for the common derivation given in the next subsection.
 The equation can be rewritten in the form:

 The left-hand side consists of a "time decay" term, the change in derivative value with respect to time, called theta, and a term involving the second spatial derivative gamma, the convexity of the derivative value with respect to the underlying value.
-The right-hand side is the riskless return from a long position in the derivative and a short position consisting of ${\partial V}/{\partial S}$ shares of the underlying.
+The right-hand side is the riskless return from a long position in the derivative and a short position consisting of ${\partial V}/{\partial S}$ shares of the underlying asset.

-Black and Scholes' insight was that the portfolio represented by the right-hand side is riskless: thus the equation says that the riskless return over any infinitesimal time interval can be expressed as the sum of theta and a term incorporating gamma.
+Black and Scholes's insight was that the portfolio represented by the right-hand side is riskless: thus the equation says that the riskless return over any infinitesimal time interval can be expressed as the sum of theta and a term incorporating gamma.
 For an option, theta is typically negative, reflecting the loss in value due to having less time for exercising the option (for a European call on an underlying without dividends, it is always negative).
 Gamma is typically positive and so the gamma term reflects the gains in holding the option.
 The equation states that over any infinitesimal time interval the loss from theta and the gain from the gamma term must offset each other so that the result is a return at the riskless rate.

 From the viewpoint of the option issuer, e.g. an investment bank, the gamma term is the cost of hedging the option.
 (Since gamma is the greatest when the spot price of the underlying is near the strike price of the option, the seller's hedging costs are the greatest in that circumstance.)

-Derivation of the Black–Scholes PDE

-The following derivation is given in Hull's Options, Futures, and Other Derivatives.
-That, in turn, is based on the classic argument in the original Black–Scholes paper.